iriberri/quickdetect/README.md

 *   `QD.isLandscape`: Returns true/false about whether the user's aspect ratio is in landscape mode.
 *   `QD.isSquare`: Returns true/false about whether the user has an equal aspect ratio (for some reason).

 Below are user-agent dependent functions...
-I recommmend designing responsively so as to mostly ignore the concerns of these, but these functions can still be useful for QA.
+I recommend designing responsively so as to mostly ignore the concerns of these, but these functions can still be useful for QA.
 *   `QD.isMobile`: Returns true/false about whether the user is on a non-desktop browser (laptops are still desktops in this case).
 * 	`QD.mobDevice`: Returns a string describing your current mobile device type.
 Current possibilities are: "iPhone, "iPod", "iPad", "Android", "webOS", "BlackBerry", "IEMobile", "Opera Mini"... and "Desktop" if, for some reason, you've forgotten.
 * 	`QD.platform`: Returns a string describing your current OS platform.
 I haven't found a 'master list' of all the possiblities here.